bbc/dsrp_bbcavs10k_distribution/README.md

 **ffprobe_height**: Height of the video, as reported by ffprobe.
 Included here for convenience, full ffprobe output for each ts file is available as part of data download.

-**tsinfo_video**: Video atrtributes as reported by tsinfo.
+**tsinfo_video**: Video attributes as reported by tsinfo.
 Included here for convenience, full tsinfo output for each ts file is available as part of data download.

 **First_TX**: The date and time of the first transmission of this programme.